HOPE | HEALING | JUSTICE

 Your health is important.
 Dr. Ashley King is a board-certified physician from St. Luke’s.
 She specializes in caring for those who have experienced intimate partner violence, sexual violence, or elder abuse.
 At Faces of Hope Victim Center, Dr. King can help you by: (1) Addressing your immediate and follow-up medical needs.
 (2) Coordinating referrals to specialized counseling services.
 (3) Managing emergency prescriptions for you.
 Services are provided to you at no cost; (certain conditions apply).

 Crisis counseling has defined goals that work towards helping you achieve safety and stability.
 The objective is to provide you with emotional support, along with feedback and assistance.
 Crisis counseling facilitates problem solving, while also coordinating access to available resources in the community.
-If needed, the counselor will also help you to find long-term counseling services that best meets your individual needs.
+If needed, the counselor will also help you to find long-term counseling services that best meets your individual needs after our seven week period.
 Printable Crisis Counseling Flyer

 Victim Advocates can help you to complete a protection order form.
 This is a civil court order that can help to protect you by preventing offenders from contacting you.
 You do not need an attorney to request a Protection Order and it is free to apply.
 To download the forms, click the links below: Filing for Protection Order